VinGarcia/structi/README.md

 # Welcome to Struct Iterator

-This project was created to make it safe, easy and efficient to use reflection to read and write data to structs.
+This project was created to make it safe, easy and efficient to use reflection to read and write data to and from structs.

-Note that it is always faster if you don't use reflection, but when we need to caching the info you get from the struct is the most efficient way of doing it which is what this library offers.
+Note that it is always faster if you don't use reflection, but when you need to use it the most efficient way of doing it is by caching the info you get from the types which is something this library do.

-So to make it clear, this
+So to make it clear, this library is not something like:

 - https://github.com/mitchellh/mapstructure